 I started journal keeping while I was at university.
 I remember going to one of my mentors and asking her a complicated question about my faith.
 Dina listened to my question and then simply said: “I am not sure, but I do remember having this discussion with the Lord before, let me look into my journal.”
 She then pulled out an A4 book and after paging a little, was able to answer my question from the notes she had made.

 I was inspired to start building my own journals to refer to.
 Today, that is exactly what my journals are: a record of my conversations with God.
-As I study, meditate, pray and deal with my life, my journals are a record of my insights, my prayers, my frustrations, my promises from scripture that help me get through life.
-They are not a “dear diary” type of record, but rather like a handwritten record of a discussion.
+As I study, meditate, pray and deal with my life, my journals are a record of my insights, my prayers, my frustrations, my promises received from scripture that help me through life.
+They are not a “dear diary” type of record, but rather more like a handwritten record of a discussion.

 My journals have also kept record of the most important events, discussions or decisions of my life.
 The scriptures and insights I gain during these seasons are the foundation to life changing decisions.
 I record these in detail for future reference.
-Six months down the line, when you are in the thick of it, you start asking “what I was thinking” and “why am I doing this.”
+Six months down the line, when I am in the thick of it and I start asking “what I was thinking” and “why am I doing this.”
 This is when I pull the journal out to remind me of that decision time in my life, and why I made those decisions.
 I often find them an encouragement to me and a reminder that God shapes my life by the choices and decisions I make based on His Word.